- Doom Day is Here! Not Doomsday! Critics love #4 in the Noodleheads Series!

 Click here to watch the brief video for the American Library Association where Mitch & Martha tell about the comedy of errors that ensued when they got the call from the Geisel Award Committee.
 It could be called “Noodleheads Answer the Phone to Receive an Award.”

 It also won the 2017 Aesop Prize from the American Folklore Society.
 Committee members wrote, ”Arnold, Hamilton, and Weiss make sure that Noodleheads See the Future is firmly rooted in traditional tales, evidenced in the substantial source notes at the end of the book.
 The real magic, however, is the enormously child-friendly graphic novel format, illustrated in Tedd Arnold’s signature style, that makes these timeless tales accessible to the very youngest readers.
 Children love stories in which they are smarter than the protagonist.
 The Noodleheads are going to be a hit!”

 Noodleheads See the Future had already garnered starred reviews from School Library Journal and Kirkus Reviews, and was a Junior Library Guild Selection.
-The first in the series, Noodlehead Nightmares, also received numerous positive reviews, and Noodleheads Find Something Fishy will be out in September 2018.
-Stay tuned.

 In 1985, the American Library Association (ALA) began a tradition of asking some of the world's best-known celebrities to lend their images for use on large posters with a simple but powerful message--READ.
 ALA now allows schools and libraries to buy the rights to create their own poster with local celebrities.
 We worked for many years at Panama Central School and their fabulous librarian, Patti Lundquist, asked us to pose for one.
 ALA allows it to be copied for not-for-profit use, so feel free to make a copy if we will be visiting your school.
 Just click on the small poster.